Beaches of Cardigan Bay from Cardigan to Aberystwyth.

 southern terraces of Rock Street, Marine Terrace and Lewis Terrace.

 Close to the top of the path leading to the beach

-are New Quay's two fish and chip shops, the Mariner and the Captains
+are New Quay's three fish and chip shops, the Mariner, The Lime Crab and the Captains

-Fish and chips on Dolau beach is a local favourite.
+Fish and chips on the pier or on Dolau beach is a local favourite

 New Quay Harbour Beach